lynnfaraday/aresmush.com/tutorials/config/weather.md

 1. Select Admin -> Setup.
 2. Edit `weather.yml`

+{% tip %}
+After changing the weather config, you should do `weather/reset` in-game to refresh the weather in all locations.
+{% endtip %}

+{% include toc.html %}

 ## How Weather Works

 Ares has a fairly simplistic weather system.
 You can define **climates** with different weather patterns available by **season**.
 Each weather pattern consists of a **temperature** and a **condition**.